- Canary Islands

-Planca Blanca is quieter compared to Puerto del Carmen and it's an ideal place for a family holiday in Lanzarote.
-You have great beaches within walking distance, nice restaurants, a water park for kids and lots of opportunities for boat trips directly from Marina Rubicon.
+Playa Blanca is quieter compared to Puerto del Carmen and even Costa Teguise, but it's an ideal place for a family holiday in Lanzarote.
+Here you have great beaches within walking distance, nice restaurants, a water park for kids and lots of opportunities for boat trips directly from Marina Rubicon.

 The resort of Playa Blanca has not one, but 3 beaches in total, all great for swimming and spending the day in the sun.

-Playa Dorada has a golden sand, staying true to its name which translates to Golden beach.
+Playa Dorada is a golden sand beach, staying true to its name which translates to Golden beach.
 This beach is located close to Marina Rubicon.